 a.
 An example of an acceptable demonstration:

 i.
-For convenience in notation • SERT = the ratio (b–a)/a defined in Section 7.C.1 above
+For convenience in notation • SERT = the ratio (b–a)/c defined in Section 7.C.1 above

 a) The pre-non-proportional reinsurance results are “gross of non-proportional,” with a subscript “gn,” so denoted SERTgn